rakeshkushwaha332/LandingPageForCA/README.md

-# Personal Portfolio Website
+# Bansal & Agrawal Chartered Accountants Website

-A modern, responsive personal portfolio website built with HTML, CSS, and JavaScript, styled using Tailwind CSS.
+A professional website for Bansal & Agrawal Chartered Accountants, built with HTML, CSS, and JavaScript, styled using Tailwind CSS.

 ## 🚀 Features

 - Responsive design that works on all devices
 - Modern and clean UI with Tailwind CSS
 - Multiple sections:
-  - Home page with hero section
+  - Home page with company overview
-  - About page with personal information
+  - About page with company information
+  - Services offered
-  - Projects showcase
+  - Team members
-  - Contact form
+  - Contact information
 - Smooth animations and transitions
-- Dark mode support

 ## 🛠️ Technologies Used